• Home

 Mnemonic 3: LEMATS (from part XVII to part XXII)

-Tips and Tricks to Remember Schedules of the Indian Constitution for Judiciary Exams 2022
+Tips & Tricks to Remember Schedules of the Indian Constitution for Judiciary Exams 2025

-The journey of becoming a Civil Judge is, although, a tough one.
-But, once have a solid preparation to crack the Judiciary exam, you are in no time ready to become a Civil Judge.
+The journey of becoming a Civil Judge is although, a tough one.
+But, once you know how to prepare for the Judiciary exam, you are in no time ready to become a Civil Judge.

-You can use the simple technique given below to remember the 12 schedules of the Constitution.
+You can use the simple technique below to remember the 12 schedules of the Constitution.

 "TEARS OF OLD PM"